benpolinsky/el_photography/README.md

 - quick way to add or remove tag
 - and quick way to add/change caption for each

-- notices + errors both front end -
+- notices + errors front end -

 - shop:
  - order mark as shipped